megaannum/vimside/README.md

 ActWin's behavior is defined by the client that creates an instance.

+The UsesOfSymbolAtPoint can now use ActWin (as alternate to Quickfix window).

+Options:
+'tailor-uses-of-symbol-at-point-window' : 'actwin' (default) or 'quickfix'

+Per use of the ActWin, there are numerous Options.
+For now this is an initial set that control how lines in Scala files and in the ActWin itself are highlighted:

+Use sign in Scala files (all lines highlighted at once):
+'tailor-uses-of-symbol-at-point-use-actwin-display-scala-sign-enable' : 0 or 1

+Use a (sign-based) color line in Scala files (current line only):
+'tailor-uses-of-symbol-at-point-use-actwin-display-scala-color-line-enable' : 0 or 1

+Use a color column in Scala files (current column only):
+'tailor-uses-of-symbol-at-point-use-actwin-display-scala-color-column-enable' : 0 or 1

+Use a cursor line in ActWin (current line only):
+'tailor-uses-of-symbol-at-point-use-actwin-display-actwin-cursor-line-enable' : 0 or 1

+Use a highlight line in ActWin (current line only):
+'tailor-uses-of-symbol-at-point-use-actwin-display-actwin-highlight-line-enable' : 0 or 1

+Use a (sign-based) color line in ActWin (current line only):
+'tailor-uses-of-symbol-at-point-use-actwin-display-actwin-sign-enable' : 0 or 1

+Ultimately all ActWin commands and highlight features (colors and text) will be Option based.

 Added delete entry commands to ActWin.
 Merged the options default.vim file into the defined.vim file.
 Added highlight parsing code.
 Changed functions to return error message rather than throw exceptions.
 Added cterm/gui color management code.
 Clean up DoToggleCmds function so that on exit mappings, commands and abbrs are removed.
 Fixed property file reader so that values can be Dictionaries.
 Toggling Actwin "scala" and "actwin" features can now be done with Option based :map, :cabbr and :command.
 Got color cursor toggling working.
 Got color cursor working.
 Invoking built-in command overrides no longer are placed in the command line history.
 Fixed both window/source display rendering.
 Scala window per-line sign highlighting option now supported.
 Fixed <F2>, <F3>, <F4> toggle keys.
 Options can now be defined in property files.